t41372/Open-LLM-VTuber/README.md

 If you're using macOS, you need to enable the microphone permission of your terminal emulator (you run this program inside your terminal, right?
 Enable the microphone permission for your terminal).
 If you fail to do so, the speech recognition will not be able to hear you because it does not have permission to use your microphone.

+# Development
+(this project is in the active prototyping stage, so many things will change)

+### How to add support for new TTS provider
+1. Create the new class `TTSEngine` in a new py file in the `./tts` directory
+2. In the class, expose a speak function: `speak(self, text, on_speak_start_callback=None, on_speak_end_callback=None)` that runs the tts synchronously.
+3. Add your new tts module into the `tts_module_name` dictionary, which is currently hard-coded in the `main.py` and `launch.py` (I plan to ditch the main.py in the future).
+The dictionary key is the name of the TTS provider.
+The value is the module path of your module.
+4. Now you should be able to switch to the tts provider of your choice by editing the `conf.yaml`
+5. Create a pull request

+### How to add support for new Speech Recognition (or speech-to-text, STT) provider
+1. Create the new class `VoiceRecognition` in a new py file in the `./speech2text` directory
+2. In the class, expose a function: `transcribe_once(self)` that starts the voice recognition service.
+This function should be able to keep listening in the background, and when the user speaks something and finishes, the function should return the recognized text.
+3. Add your new stt module into the `stt_module_name` dictionary, which is currently hard-coded in the `main.py` and `launch.py` (I plan to ditch the main.py in the future).
+The key of the dictionary is the name of the speech recognition provider.
+The value is the module path of your module.
+4. Now you should be able to switch to the stt provider of your choice by editing the `conf.yaml`
+5. Create a pull request